Creating tempdb Files

 Login

-Indicates the RDS database username.
-The default administrator is rdsuser.
+Indicates the database account used for accessing the instance.
+The default administrator account is rdsuser.

 Password